 When was Bloomington Meals on Meals started?

-Meals on Wheels has been providing nutritious meals and personal contact for homebound people for forty year and served more than half a million meals in the Bloomington area.
+Meals on Wheels has been providing nutritious meals and personal contact for homebound people since 1974 and has served more than half a million meals in the Bloomington area.

 How is Meals on Wheels funded?